Recharge your cells from within and enjoy 20% OFF NAD+ for a limited time only - shop now

 Which Sumatriptan Dosage Should I Take?

 • Typical starting dose: 25 mg, 50 mg, or 100 mg taken when a migraine begins.
+The standard Sumatriptan dose for adults is usually 50mg.

-• Repeat dose: If the migraine returns and the first dose was effective, you can take a second dose after at least 2 hours.
+• Repeat dose: If the migraine returns and the first dose was effective, you can take a second Sumatriptan dose after at least 2 hours.

 Warnings & Precautions